turicas/outputty/README.markdown

     2.13 :

-### Example 7: Using table columns
+### Example 7: Using table columns and rows

-You can get a entire table column just getting the item `column-name` in table object.
+You can get an entire table column just getting the item `column-name` in your table object.
 You can also delete an entire column (but you can't actually change an entire column).
+If the item you get is a string, a column is returned.
+If it is an integer, a row is returned (starting from 0). `Table` objects are iterable, so you can navigate through the rows with a simple `for` loop.

 If you have this code, like in `examples/7_table_columns.py`:

     from outputty import Table

     table = Table(headers=['spam', 'eggs', 'ham'])
     table.append(['python', 3.14, 1 + 5j])
     table.append(['rules', 42, 3 + 4j])